-Once a week, you will be able to open a chest rewarding between one and three items.
-Unlike the end-of-dungeon chest, these pieces can be Azerite items.
-Gear from this chest starts at 355 and can increase to 380, or 340/385 for Azerite pieces.
-The power level will scale based on the difficulty of the highest M+ dungeon you finished the week before.
+Once a week, you will be able to open a chest rewarding between one and three items, with the number and quality based on the difficulty of the highest M+ dungeon that you finished the week before.
+Unlike the end-of-dungeon chest, this chest can contain Azerite items.
+Gear from the weekly chest starts at 355 and can increase to 380, or 340/385 for Azerite pieces.

 Finally is raiding.
 Thanks to the LFR (‘Looking For Raid') system, solo players can take part in a very easy form of this content, which has a chance to reward level 340 gear.
 After this comes a need for more organisation, and players will need dedicated groups to clear Normal, Heroic and Mythic raids.